Liam Finn: Live shows

+Finn played a series of solo concerts in Ireland in April 2008 with guest appearances from vocalist Eliza Jane Barnes, the daughter of Australian musician Jimmy Barnes.

 Finn played at the Melbourne Cricket Ground on 14 March 2009 for Sound Relief, a multi-venue rock music concert in support of relief for the Victorian Bushfire Crisis.
 The event was held simultaneously with a concert at the Sydney Cricket Ground.
 All the proceeds from the Melbourne Concert will go to the Red Cross Victorian Bushfire relief.
 Appearing with Finn in Melbourne were Augie March, Bliss n Eso with Paris Wells, Gabriella Cilmi, Hunters & Collectors, Jack Johnson, Kasey Chambers & Shane Nicholson with Troy Cassar-Daley, Kings of Leon, Jet, Midnight Oil, Paul Kelly, Split Enz and Wolfmother.

 In August 2009, Finn performed with a new band called BARB on a small New Zealand tour with a band consisting of Connan Hosford (Connan and the Mockasins), James Milne (Lawrence Arabia), Eliza Jane Barnes, Seamus Ebbs, Jol Mulholland and Wild Bill Rickets.
 Their album (recorded at Roundhead Studios in Auckland) was released 24 August 2010.

 In January 2014, Finn toured New Zealand for the first time since 2011, this time with a new backing band The Salty Women, which consisted of mostly past collaborators including James Milne (Lawrence Arabia), Eliza Jane Barnes, and brother Elroy Finn.